for developers

 return (

-The diagram below shows how the Figma properties, on the left, correspond to code, on the right:
+The diagram below shows how the Figma properties, on the left, correspond to the mapper()

 This next screenshot shows how Figma layers, on the left, correspond to code, on the right.